 The cost of not proceeding with the intensification model is to significantly reduce the development potential of the site, or accept much more dominant building forms in Three Kings.
-In addition, by not proceeding with the intensification model the development would not generate the financial ability to create the extensive developed landscape and sports field facilities.
+In addition, by not proceeding with the intensification model the development would not generate the financial ability to create the extensive developed landscape.
 The level of intensity drives the ability to fund the public amenity within the land.

-Overall, this amendment is consistent with the objectives and policies for the Residential 8 zone as it will enable higher density living while providing a balance between achieving the required densities and integrating with the character and form of surrounding development.
-It is also noted that the amendment to the height control will enable a diverse range of typologies, including apartments and terrace housing and the high quality built form sought by the policies of the zone.
+Overall, this amendment is consistent with the objectives and policies for the Residential 8 zone as it will enable higher density living and as the potential effects of the building height are mitigated by the unique topography of the site and the distance of the site from surrounding development.
+It is also noted that amendment will enable a diverse range of typologies, including apartments and terrace housing and the high quality built form sought by the policies of the zone.